Coast of Manado - North Sulawesi

 This site has a slope that ends in a wall where currents can be unpredictable, because it is on a corner.

-In the deeper part you might see Jacks, Bumphead Parrotfish and, if you are lucky, a White tip reef Shark.
+In the deeper part you might see Jacks, Bumphead parrotfish and, if you are lucky, a White-tip reef hhark.

 In the shallow part you will

-Lionfishes, Fusiliers, Red-tooth Triggerfishes and lots of Butterflyfishes.
+Lionfish, Fusiliers, Red-tooth triggerfish and lots of Butterflyfish.

 Batu Hitam - [2]